Update on Coronavirus 19th January 2021

 At Greensands rest assured we have been taking special precautions to reduce the risk of spreading Coronavirus.
 Even on a normal day 'pre-Covid' we vets washed our hands at least once every 10 minutes when we were busy seeing patients and there is always hand gel at every work station.

 However, the situation has been constantly evolving since March 23rd.
 In line with government guidelines and guidance from the British Veterinary Association we made changes to protect our team and our clients and ensure we could continue to provide treatment for your pets whilst remaining socially distanced.

 If you are shielding, self-isolating or quarantining we can offer telemedicine appointments in the first instance, with allocated time slots to allow discussion with a vet.
 We will try to provide home care advice but where deemed necessary we will arrange a veterinary examination at the practice.
 There will be a normal consultation fee for the teleconsult.
 You must tell us if you have been diagnosed with Covid 19 or exposed to it and are isolating, or you are quarantining after returning from a designated country.
 In which case you will need to arrange for a 3rd party to bring your pet to the surgery

-When an examination is required, we will be asking that pet owners remain in their car or in the car park Please either call us or catch our attention at the front or side door to let us know you have arrived and a nurse or vet will collect the pet from you.
+When an examination is required, we will be asking that pet owners remain in their car or in the car park Please either call us or come to the side door to let us know you have arrived and a nurse or vet will collect the pet from you.
 We can then examine your pet and talk to you from a safe distance in the car park.
 We do request that you, like us, wear a face mask for these interactions.
 Please do not visit the practice if you are in self-isolation or you or a family member are showing symptoms.
 In that case you will need to arrange for someone else to transport the pet to us safely but call us and we will endeavour to help.